‘The Bachelor’ Vanessa Grimaldi Toxic? Cast Turns Against Her During Nick Viall’s Season [Spoilers]

 According to Reality Steve, Vanessa Grimaldi gets an unflattering edit when she’s seen warning Nick Viall about Danielle Lombard in an episode airing within a few weeks.
 When the other women in the house learn Vanessa ran to Nick, they aren’t pleased.

 Steve notes in his podcast that the drama between Vanessa Grimaldi and Danielle Lombard hit the fan.
 Apparently, Vanessa goes to Nick with her “concerns” and tells him she thinks Danielle is fake.
-This was soon after Nick had a one-on-one date with Danielle in which she kept spilling out of top.
+This was soon after Nick had a one-on-one date with Danielle in which she kept spilling out of her top.
 She received a rose from Nick, however.

 Reality Steve talked about the incident in his audio recording.